What's New in ReSharper

 ref readonlyreturns and locals,

-A new way to detect unused non-public members without the solution-wide analysis — the Show unused non-private type members when solution-wide analysis is off option on the page of ReSharper options
+A new way to detect unused non-public members without the Solution-wide analysis — the Show unused non-private type members when solution-wide analysis is off option on the page of ReSharper options (Alt+R, O)

-/u) in search everywhere Ctrl+N (the most powerful ReSharper's search action, previously referred to as Go to Everything).
+/uin search everywhere Control+N (the most powerful ReSharper's search action, previously referred to as Go to Everything).